 Something special for everyone this week!
 A sneak peek at Adam and Faisal’s first meeting, years ago.
 What brought the two into contact?
 How could two so very different men from very different worlds come together?
 Who reached out first?
 Who made the first move?
 Step back in time to Adam’s early days as a young Marine Corps officer…

 Why hadn’t he gone the traditional route?

-Everyone said, back at Officer Candidate School, that he shouldn’t talk to those creeps from the Defense Intelligence Agency.
+Everyone warned him he shouldn’t talk to those creeps from the Defense Intelligence Agency.
 They talked a good game, but all they did was sell empty promises and broken careers.
 Anyone who knew what they were doing would tell the DIA recruiters to fuck off.

-Going from being smoked at OCS, having to do pushups until his arms gave out, run until he puked, stay up for three days straight on a training exercise, to being told how valuable, intelligent, and unique he was by the DIA recruiter was an almost intoxicating pull.
+Going from being smoked at OCS, doing pushups until his arms gave out, running until he puked, staying awake for three days straight on a training exercise, to being told how valuable, intelligent, and unique he was by the DIA recruiter was an intoxicating pull.
 Like a seduction, he followed the recruiters exactly where they wanted him to go.

 You speak Arabic?
 Multiple dialects?
 We have so much need for you.
 You’ll be perfect.
 Rocket through our agency.
 Make a real difference in the world.

-His patience was not long enough to play ‘guess the intel’ with a five-year-old standing ankle-deep in shit and trash on the side of her mud-road.
+His patience was not long enough to play ‘guess the intel’ with a five-year-old standing ankle-deep in shit and trash.

 What did you see?
 What men came by?
 Did they dress like this?
 Did you hear them talking about anything?
 Did the mention places?
 Buildings?
 Markets?
 Have you seen any weapons?
 How many?